malo-romano/PostcardCreatorBot/README.md

 ## How it works :crystal_ball:
 This bot run a python script inside a Docker image.
 Every hour, the script will
 - Connect to Postcard Creator using yours credentials
-- Check if a free postcard is avalaible
+- Check if a free postcard is available
 - Send a Postcard
 ## Installation :electric_plug:
 To install this bot, please follows thoses steps